 Welcome to our brand new Digital Glossary.
-This jargon buster glossary is created with the aim to explain key computer terminlogies in everyday, simple and layman language.
-We built this glossary based on the feedback and requests from our customers and students.
+This jargon buster glossary is created with the aim to explain key computer terminologies in everyday, simple and layman language.
+We built this glossary based on feedback from our customers and students.
 Hope you find it useful.
 We wish you all the very best with your digital journey.

 What it is: Emails stands for electronic mail.
 Messages distributed by electronic means from one computer user to one or more recipients via a network.